hmc-cs-lnorgaard/MLCH/README.md

 ![Toggle Functionality Gif](https://user-images.githubusercontent.com/21372792/33815975-a8456974-ddea-11e7-83f1-4d4958cb182e.gif)

+8. Clear Edits: The user can clear all the edits they've made by clicking the 'Clear Edits' button in the side bar.
+The page will prompt them to confirm this and then return the play to it's original unedited state.

 ### Use Case
 TODO
 Figure 3 below outlines the use case of each page of the site.